Zulkhuu/self-driving-car/P8_pid_control/README.md

  By manually tuning, I found $K_p=0.2$ and $K_d=2.0$ to be good values.
 With these values, Car was able to finish a lap without leaving the drivable portion of the track.
 Recorded video of **PD** controller can be found in [pd_full_lap.mp4](assets/pd_full_lap.mp4) video file.

- The car was driving well, but it seemed like car is always driving little to the right and it had some difficulty in hard left turn after passing the bridge.
+ The car was driving well, but it seemed like car is driving little to the right and it had some difficulty in hard left turn after passing the bridge.

  Finally I tried full **PID** controller by setting $K_I=0.004$ value(same as in classroom).
 Adding **I** term seemed to improved the steady state error and overall stability of the driving a little bit.
 Recorded video of **PID** controller can be found in [pid_full_lap.mp4](assets/pid_full_lap.mp4) video file.